-Fiscal Service has placed into operation a risk assessment process to identify and manage risks that could affect ARC's ability to provide reliable accounting and reporting, system platform and travel services for Customer Agencies.
+Fiscal Service has placed into operation a risk assessment process to identify and manage risks that could affect ARC's ability to provide reliable accounting and reporting, system platform, travel services, and human resource services for customer agencies.
 This process requires management to identify significant risks in their areas of responsibility and to implement appropriate measures and controls to manage these risks.